ribeirux/jalphanode/README.md

 Jalphanode provides powerful characteristics such as:

- - High-availability.
+ - Highly available.
 If at least one node in the cluster is available the scheduled tasks will be executed.
- - Configuration mechanism.
+ - Advanced configuration mechanism.
 Jalphanode not only can be configured declaratively through a XML file, but also programmatically (org.jalphanode.config.JAlphaNodeConfigBuilder).
  - Listener API.
 Clients can be notified when a new view is installed and before/after a task is executed.
  - UI module which includes a CLI and a GUI.